-- How do you help the user attain their purpose in the shortest and easiest way possible?
-Provide in-site search so users can find content easily.
+- How do you help users attain their purpose most shortly and efficiently as possible?
+Provide in-site search so users can find content quickly.
 Make the checkout process streamlined.
-Make reserving a service easier.
+Make reserving a service more accessible.

 - Is the journey simple on all platforms?
-Ensure people can get to their goal directly whether they visit the site on a desktop or mobile platforms.
+Ensure people can reach their goal directly whether they visit the site on a desktop or mobile platform.

-The goal is to reduce the number of steps a user has to take to reach their purpose.
+The goal is to reduce the number of steps users take to reach their purpose.
 You can create a simple journey by:

 - Anticipating user needs

 - Providing context-based information